Cocoa Powder Product Comparison Chart

 - 365 Whole Foods Market Organic Cocoa Powder

-- Now Real Food Organic Raw Cocoa Powder (not yet published / pending)
+- Now Real Food Organic Raw Cocoa Powder (not yet published/ report pending)

 - Holy Kakow Organic Cacao Powder

-To see more chocolate products (and candies) that we have tested, please scroll down to the grid at the bottom of the page.
-Each image in the grid is a link to an article with the lab report for the product pictured.
+To see more chocolate products (and candies) we have tested, please scroll down to the grid at the bottom of the page.
+Each image in the grid links to an article with the lab report for the product pictured.

 - Here’s our overview article about the concern for heavy metal contamination of chocolate and chocolate products.

-- This link is a list that has all of the Lab-Tested Safer Choices Identified with the Lead Safe Mama, LLC Community Collaborative Laboratory Testing Initiative to date.
+- This link features a list of all the Lab-Tested Safer Choices identified through the Lead Safe Mama, LLC Community Collaborative Laboratory Testing Initiative to date.

-- This link is our laboratory testing landing page which has all our published lab reports linked (organized by category)
+- This link is our laboratory testing landing page, which links to all our published lab reports (organized by category).

-- This is the link to our “Chocolate Candies” category of articles and lab reports
+- This is a link to our “Chocolate Candies” category of articles and lab reports on the site.

 - This is a white chocolate product we tested (actual white chocolate, not the fake stuff) — that tested clean: https://amzn.to/42YGqe3

-- This link is our “Candy Testing” Category, which has all types of candy lab reports — not just chocolate
+- This link is our “Candy Testing” Category, which features lab reports for all types of candy — not just chocolate.

-Section #3) More chocolate & candy products we have tested (each image below is a link to an article with a lab report for the product pictured)
+Section #3) More Chocolate & Candy Products We have Tested (each image below links to an article with the lab report for the product pictured)

-Section #4) Chocolate-Flavored Products That We Have Tested – Not Candy
+Section #4) Chocolate-Flavored Products We have Tested (Not Candy)

 Never Miss an Important Article Again!